-Coconut Chips Healthy
+Ingredients in Coconut Chips

 Coconut has made a big comeback lately because it turns out that the fat it contains isn’t as deadly as nutritionists thought.
-In our house, we eat it (and coconut oil) in moderation, like an avocado more than a cure-all.
-Plus, the fat helps to keep us full longer and can prevent blood sugar crashes, which is a benefit when feeding little kids (who are perfectly capable of crashing all by themselves!).
+In our house, we eat it (and coconut oil) in moderation like most other things.
+Plus, the fat in coconut can help us to stay full longer—and can prevent blood sugar crashes, which is a benefit when feeding little kids (who are perfectly capable of crashing all by themselves!).